arun5493/DevOps-Pipeline/README.md

 Here is a [link](https://drive.google.com/file/d/14pBo8gQSNCFyoJ9uGTljv4qL4QQ1X7IN/view?usp=sharing) to the screencast explaining the code for canary release along with a demo.

-Here is a [link](https://youtu.be/s5EeWNARSYQ) to the screencast explaining the code and demo for infrastructure upgrade using kubernetes cluster creation and Redis server.
+Here is a [link](https://youtu.be/s5EeWNARSYQ) to the screencast explaining the code and demo for infrastructure upgrade using kubernetes cluster creation.

+Here is a [link]() to the screencast explaining the demo for infrastructure upgrade with Redis server.